ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 3c168975674b2fa8e465970b79c8dcf09f1c741626480bd4c6162fc5b6a98e1a
 ~~~

-The Oblivious Gateway Resource constructs a key configuration that includes the
+The oblivious gateway resource constructs a key configuration that includes the
 corresponding public key as follows:

 ~~~ hex-dump